MarcusGrass/pgwm/README.md

 if the environment variable `$HOME` is not set and no binary directory is supplied the script will fail.
 if your path variable doesn't include that directory you can export that for example in your `~/.bashrc`
 with: `export PATH=$HOME/.local/bin:$PATH`, if you want the wm to be launchable by just `pgwm`.

-If no configuration directory is supplied, the script will try to install configuration to `$XDG_CONFIG_HOME/pgwm`, if the environment variable `$XDG_CONFIG_HOME` is not set, it will check if the environment variable `$HOME` is set and try to install configuration in `$HOME/.config/pgwm`.
-If neither `$XDG_CONFIG_HOME` nor `$HOME` is set, and no configuration directory was supplied, the script will fail.

 Build default: